JSJBDEV/MMDollhouse/README.md

 # Mob Mystery Doll House
-An overly ModFest: Toybox entry
+An overly complicated ModFest: Toybox entry

 # What?
 In Mob Mystery Dollhouse you find Dollhouse blocks in chests around the world and can place them down.